ropensci-archive/roweb2/content/technotes/2018-07-30-phylotar-release.md

 We have many ideas on improving phylotaR, such as making use of the BLAST API -- instead of relying on users installing BLAST+ on their machine -- and allowing users to introduce their own non-GenBank sequences.
 Please see the [contributing page](https://github.com/ropensci/phylotaR/blob/master/CONTRIBUTING.md) for a complete and current list of development options.
 Fork requests are welcome!

 Alternatively, if you have any ideas of your own for new features than please open a [new issue](https://github.com/ropensci/phylotaR/issues).

+## Acknowledgements

+Big thanks to [Zebulun Arendsee](https://github.com/arendsee), [Naupaka Zimmerman](https://github.com/naupaka) and for reviewing/editing the package for ROpenSci.

 ## Useful Links